 The Nature School

 LaFontaine Early Learning Center is excited to add to our family of schools for the 2021 school year!
-We intend to launch The Nature School at LaFontaine Early Center in March, 2021.
-The Nature School will serve children that are 3 (pre-school) or 4 (pre-kindergarten).
+The Nature School serves children that are 3 (pre-school) or 4 (pre-kindergarten).

 There are a few reasons we’ve chosen to add this educational offering to the collection of LaFontaine schools in Madison County.